Three Days of the Condor

 Three Days of the Condor is a 1975 American spy thriller film directed by Sydney Pollack and starring Robert Redford, Faye Dunaway, Cliff Robertson, and Max von Sydow.
 The screenplay by Lorenzo Semple Jr. and David Rayfiel was based on the 1974 novel Six Days of the Condor by James Grady.

-Set mainly in New York City and Washington, D.C., the film is about a bookish CIA researcher who comes back from lunch one day to discover his co-workers murdered, then subsequently tries to avoid his own murder and outwit those responsible and understand their motives.
+Set mainly in New York City and Washington, D.C., the film is about a bookish CIA researcher who comes back from lunch one day to discover his co-workers murdered, then tries to avoid his own murder and outwit those responsible and understand their motives.
 The film was nominated for the Academy Award for Best Film Editing.
 Semple and Rayfiel received an Edgar Award from the Mystery Writers of America for Best Motion Picture Screenplay.

 Plot

 Joe Turner is a bookish CIA analyst, codenamed "Condor", who works at the American Literary Historical Society in New York City, in reality a clandestine CIA office.
 The staff analyzes print media from around the world.
 Turner files a report to CIA headquarters on a thriller novel with strange plot elements that has been translated into several languages despite poor sales.

 When Turner leaves to get lunch, armed men invade the office.
 Returning to find his co-workers dead, he leaves and contacts the CIA's New York headquarters in the World Trade Center.
-He's instructed to meet Wicks, his head of department, who will take him to safety.
-Turner insists Wicks bring somebody familiar, since he's never met his departmental head.
+He is instructed to meet Wicks, his head of department, who will take him to safety.
+Turner insists Wicks bring somebody familiar since he had never met his departmental head.
 Wicks brings Sam Barber, a friend from their undergraduate years at City College and now a CIA administrator.
 The rendezvous is a trap and Wicks attempts to kill Turner, who wounds him before escaping.
 Wicks kills Barber, eliminating him as a witness, and blames Turner for both shootings.
 Wicks is later killed by an intruder in his hospital room.

-Turner encounters Kathy Hale, forces her to take him to her apartment and holds her hostage as he works out what is happening.
+Turner encounters Kathy Hale and forces her to take him to her apartment and holds her hostage as he works out what is happening.
 She comes to trust Turner, and they become lovers.
 Turner visits Barber's apartment where he encounters Joubert, a European who led the massacre of Turner's co-workers and had disconnected Wicks from life support at the hospital.
 Turner escapes when Joubert tries to shoot him, but Joubert tracks the license plate on Kathy's car.
-A hitman disguised as a mailman arrives at Hale's apartment, and Turner kills him.
+A hit man disguised as a mailman arrives at Hale's apartment, and Turner kills him.

 With Hale's help, Turner abducts Higgins, the deputy director of the CIA's New York division, who identifies Joubert as a freelance assassin working for the CIA.
 Higgins later discovers that the hitman who attacked Turner worked with Joubert on a previous operation and both reported to Wicks.